Edward O'Rourke: Early life

-O'Rourke was born October 26, 1876 in Basin, Minsk, Russian Empire (modern Belarus), to an aristocratic family of Irish ancestry, many of them high officers in the Russian military.
+O'Rourke was born on 26 October 1876 in Basin, Minsk Governorate, Russian Empire (modern-day Belarus) into an aristocratic family of Irish ancestry, which included many high officers in the Russian military.
 The most prominent was Joseph Cornelius O'Rourke.
-They held imperial titles of the Russian Empire and of the German Holy Roman Empire, but also had petitioned to retain the Irish count title as well, which was granted by the Tsar in 1848.
+They held imperial titles of the Russian Empire and of the German Holy Roman Empire but also petitioned to retain the Irish count title as well, which was granted by the Tsar in 1848.
 His father was Michael Graf O'Rourke and his mother Baltic-German Angelika von Bochwitz.
-He received a broad European education and learned a number of languages.
+He received a broad European education and learnt a number of languages.

-After graduating in 1898 from the famous Jesuit School in Chyrów, then in Galicia, Austria-Hungary, now in Ukraine, he went to Riga, Latvia to study.
-In 1903 he graduated from the Trade and Mechanics Faculty of the University of Riga.
-In 1903 he moved to Freiburg, Switzerland, where he continued his studies at the University of Fribourg, faculty of law.
+After graduating in 1898 from the Jesuit School in Chyrów, then in Galicia, Austria-Hungary (present-day Ukraine), he went to Riga to study.
+In 1903, he graduated from the Trade and Mechanics Faculty of the University of Riga.
+In 1903, he moved to Freiburg, Switzerland, where he continued his studies at the University of Fribourg, faculty of law.
 The following year O'Rourke moved to the theological faculty at the University of Innsbruck in Austria-Hungary.

-On October 27, 1908 he was ordained priest in Wilno, now in Lithuania.
+On 27 October 1908, he was ordained priest in Wilno, now in Lithuania.
 He became a professor of ecclesiastical history, German and French at the Seminary of the Roman Catholic Archdiocese of Minsk-Mohilev in Saint Petersburg.
-Between 1912 and 1915, he was parish priest of the multilingual congregation of St. Stanislaus in Petersburg.
+Between 1912 and 1915, he was parish priest of the multilingual congregation of St. Stanislaus in St. Petersburg.

 After the February Revolution in Russia, the church decided to re-establish the diocese of Minsk; O'Rourke was appointed as its administrator and the interim head of the Catholic Church in Russia.
 He met Achille Ratti for the first time, the Apostolic Visitor for the Baltic Countries and later Pope Pius XI.
 Due to the proposed independence of Latvia, in 1918 the diocese of Riga was established.
 O'Rourke was appointed bishop of Riga on the recommendation of Ratti on 29 September 1918.